Phant0mas/Ironman/README.md

 How to get started
 ===================

-WARNING!
-It is necessary to use Linux.
+**WARNING!
+It is necessary to use Linux.**

-To get started, clone the repository locally "git clone https://github.com/TEICreteLug/Ironman.git".
-Then proceed building the software by issuing "make Ironman"
+To get started, clone the repository locally `git clone https://github.com/TEICreteLug/Ironman.git`.
+Then proceed building the software by issuing `make Ironman`

-To test it, simply put some files inside "/var/www" and simply visit localhost in your browser.
+To test it, simply put some files inside `/var/www` and simply visit `localhost` in your browser.